-If you have been reading my blog for a while, you know I have many tasty sweet and savory scone recipes.
+If you have been reading my blog for a while, you know I have many tasty, sweet, and savory scone recipes.
 I also have delicious holiday scone recipes.
 I can’t wait to hear your thoughts on my newest gluten-free snickerdoodle scone recipe.
-Drop a comment and let me know!!
+Please drop a comment and let me know!

 Ingredient Notes: